 - Drain and rinse lentils, then put the cheesecloth back on the jar.
 Flip the jar upside and place in a bowl at an angle.
 This lets the lentils to continue to drain, while allowing air to circulate.
 Let sit for 12 hours.

-- Continue to drain and rinse the lentils every 12 hours until sprouts reach the desired length.
+- Rinse and drain the lentils every 12 hours until sprouts reach the desired length.
 The lentils should start to sprout within 24 hours.
 I like to let them sprout for about 3 days.

 - Once you are happy with your sprouts, lay them out on a paper towel to completely dry before storing them in an air-tight container.
 Sprouted lentils will keep about 5-7 days in the fridge.